 If you are at a loss on how to make your existing performance appraisal process effective, here’s a neat guide to help you.

-The employee evaluation form, also known as an employee review form, is a document that highlights an individual’s strengths and weaknesses when it comes to workplace performance feedback.
+The employee performance evaluation form, also known as the performance review form, is a document that highlights an individual’s strengths and weaknesses when it comes to workplace performance feedback.
 In order to stimulate positive change, employee feedback has to be tailored to the specific work each person does.

 Some companies rely on scorecards to provide employee feedback.
 It’s a good tool to assess employee contribution based on a range rather than an absolute statement.
-A scorecard could focus on work quality, communication skills, dependability, productivity, teamwork, conflict resolution, and any other specific aspect of doing the particular job.
+A scorecard could focus on work quality, communication skills, productivity, and other specific aspect of doing a particular job.

 Performance review feedback should make strong suggestions about what additional skills employees can attain to perform better at work.
 Based on the data that an employee evaluation form collects, the HR team can facilitate training and development opportunities that can strengthen the skills and competencies of the respective worker.